Degree: Master of Arts (M.A.)

 There is a variety of demanding media-related activities for graduates of the program, such as for example in journalism, film and television, communications management, and public relations as well as in market research and marketing.

 The University of Mannheim is partners with 450 universities around the world.
-In collaboration with the International Office, the school can help you plan a period of study abroad.
+In collaboration with the International Office, the School of Humanities can help you plan a period of study abroad.
 In the master's program in Media and Communication Studies: Digital Communication, studying abroad is optional, but encouraged by the school.

 Successful graduates of the master’s program can pursue a doctorate at the School of Humanities, in Media and Communication Studies or in related disciplines.
 Please contact the program managers, who will be happy to advise you on this topic.